Foam concrete

-Foam concrete, also known as Lightweight Cellular Concrete (LCC) and Low Density Cellular Concrete (LDCC), and by other names, is defined as a cement-based slurry, with a minimum of 20% (per volume) foam entrained into the plastic mortar.
-As mostly no coarse aggregate is used for production of foam concrete the correct term would be called mortar instead of concrete; it may be called "foamed cement" as well.
+Foam concrete, also known as lightweight cellular concrete (LCC) and low density cellular concrete (LDCC), and by other names, is defined as a cement-based slurry, with a minimum of 20% (per volume) foam entrained into the plastic mortar.
+As mostly no coarse aggregate is used for production of foam concrete, the correct term would be mortar instead of concrete; it may be called "foamed cement" as well.
 The density of foam concrete usually varies from 400 kg/m3 to 1600 kg/m3.
 The density is normally controlled by substituting all or part of the fine aggregate with the foam.

 Terminology

-It is also called foamed concrete, foam concrete, aerated concrete, aircrete, cellular lightweight concrete, or reduced density concrete.
+Foam concrete is also called foamed concrete, foam concrete, aerated concrete, aircrete, cellular lightweight concrete, or reduced density concrete.

 History

 The 1930s-era Smithy bridge used foamed concrete for infilling.

 The history of foam concrete dates back to the early 1920s and the production of autoclaved aerated concrete, which was used mainly as insulation.
 A detailed study concerning the composition, physical properties and production of foamed concrete was first carried out in the 1950s and 60s.
 Following this research, new admixtures were developed in the late 1970s and early 80s, which led to the commercial use of foamed concrete in construction projects.
 Initially, it was used in the Netherlands for filling voids and for ground stabilisation.
 Further research carried out in the Netherlands helped bring about the more widespread use of foam concrete as a building material.
 More recently, foam concrete is being made with a continuous foam generator.
 The foam is produced by agitating a foaming agent with compressed air to make "aircrete" or "foamcrete".
 This material is fireproof, insect proof, and waterproof.
 It offers significant thermal and acoustic insulation and can be cut, carved, drilled and shaped with wood-working tools.
 This construction material can be used to make foundations, subfloors, building blocks, walls, domes, or even arches that can be reinforced with a construction fabric.